 BLUESTONE RANCH ANIMALS

 Our beef is 100% grass-fed.
 Our cows eat quality hay in the winter and are out on green pasture all spring and summer.
 They have scenic hills with running water to graze in; and are quite happy.
-We feed them a “treat” which consists of an organic custom mix of barley, oats, wheat, flaxseed, and molasses.
-They have access to 12 different minerals year round.
-Read about our mineral program here.
+Occasionally to lead them, we feed them a “treat” which consists of an organic custom mix of barley, oats, wheat, flaxseed, and molasses.

 We are pleased to offer a small amount of pastured pork each year.
 Our pigs are pastured in a forested area, where they can truly be pigs.
 Pasture raising adds real value to the meat.
 A pastured pig is always on fresh grass doing what God intended them to do; root, dig, and run.
 This definitely improves the quality of the animal’s life and the quality of the meat.
 They have plenty of shade, lots of foraging, and room to disappear for days.
 Yes, we have worried about them turning nearly feral, but as you can see… they love the food we bring for them too much!
 In addition to foraging, our pigs are fed a transitional [see definition] mix of 14% corn and soy free pig grower.
 They also get fruit and veggie scraps as well as extra raw milk.